MikeMaximus/gbm/GBM/readme.txt

 - Application settings are now handled more efficiently.
 - Added missing code to properly update or delete existing launch data when certain configuration changes are made.
 - Fixed issues with changing a configuration identifier when that configuration had existing backup files.

+Windows:

+- The icons from game executables are now cached after a session.
+	- The main window and game manager will display the cached icon when viewing the game details, unless a custom icon has been set.
+	- Cached icons are stored using the PNG format in the GBM temporary folder (can be customized in Settings).

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html